 I did not actually see Japanese prints in any numbers until 1973 when the Victoria and Albert Museum had their big Floating World exhibition in London.
 That was an eye-opener for me - a marvellous show and I bought the catalogue.
 Until then I had thought of Japanese prints as being all about landscape.
 Even today I suppose many people still think that way -with Hokusai's Great Wave being seen as typical of all Japanese prints.

-What I like about the prints is the side of them that is almost reflective of Liverpool on a Saturday night: the buzz, people enjoying themselves and a sense of life lived outdoors.
+However what I like about the Japanese prints that I have collected is the side of them that is almost reflective of Liverpool on a Saturday night: the buzz, people enjoying themselves and a sense of life lived outdoors.
 You can see it in many of the prints - a vibrant street life with urban stories.
 Many of the prints are of actors, wrestlers and famous beauties, and the people who bought the prints were fans of these Edo celebrities.
 They could have a superbly crafted hand-made print of a hero to paste on their wall for the price of a bowl of noodles.
 I really like that.

 Edo, now called Tokyo, in the 1850s and 60s, was a city of a million people - almost entirely built of wood.
 It was a city in transition.
 Something of the stresses and strains of this turbulent time comes across too in the prints.